 There are few champions in the game that have such extraordinary early game AoE damage that they can actually begin with the Raptor camp.
 Champions that fall under this category are Kayn, Evelynn, and Shyvana.
 There are several benefits to this strategy, if you’re on the right type of champion.

 After you finish your birds, clear the nearest buff, head across the lane to the next, and then move into stage two.
-If you deploy this strategy from the red side of the map, you can prep a gank for bot lane, rather than the top lane, when you reach stage two, because you’ll be on that side of the map.
+If you deploy this strategy from the red side of the map, you’ll be able to prepare a gank for bot lane, rather than the top lane, when you reach stage two, because you’ll be on that side of the map.
 Supports rarely ward this early in the game, allowing you to catch them off guard and get your bot lane snowballing very early.
-A snowballed bot lane is hard to beat for one simple reason—it gets two-fifths of their team ahead in one fell swoop, rather than just one.
+A snowballed bot lane is hard to beat for one simple reason—it gets two-fifths of your team ahead in one fell swoop, rather than just one.

 This means, as a support or ADC player, you want to be extra weary of champions with high AoE damage when your team is stationed on the blue side of the map.
-You’ll want to avoid pushing your lane, and make sure to ward your river bushes before it’s too late.
+That means you want to avoid pushing your lane, and make sure to ward your river bushes before it’s too late.

 Level two invade

-This strategy is reserved for champions with extremely high-damage early games, like Lee Sin, Rengar, or Shaco.
+This strategy is reserved for champions with extremely high-damage early games, like Lee Sin, Rengar, Shaco, Elise, or Graves.

 After getting into the enemy jungle, you have two options.
 Either you can wait in the bush nearest their next buff for them to start fighting it, and then attack them, or you can just swipe the buff and leave.
 This strategy has the potential to severely cripple your enemy jungler, but it’s also very risky.